Original Publication: July 2005. Current Implications added by Heidi Burgess in January 2020..

 - In addition, according respect can make the key difference in the direction of the conflict.

-- Its presence can lead to a positive change, whilst its absence may lead to even more destruction.
+- Its presence can lead to a positive change, while its absence may lead to even more destruction.

 The presence of respect can therefore create opportunities.
 It is then up to the peace builder to act upon them.